AIFF versus WAV: Which audio file format is best?

 *David noted “…, AIFF is not derived from RIFF.
 Both AIFF and RIFF were derived from IFF, released by Electronic Arts in 1985.
 Also, AIFF preceded RIFF by 3 years.
 It cannot be based on RIFF.
 They are very similar.”

 *Thanks for the correction David!
-So, AIFF is derived from IFF, WAV uses RIFF which is also dirrived from IFF ( Thanks for the clarification!)
+So, AIFF is derived from IFF, WAV uses RIFF which is also derived from IFF (Thanks for the clarification!)

 Both AIFF and WAV are lossless file formats, in other words, there is no loss of data.
-The file format differs slightly, but the digital information is stored as an exact mathematical representation of the waveform.
+The file format differs slightly, but the digital information is stored as an exact mathematical representation of the waveform at a certain sampling rate.
 WAV and AIFF both use PCM (Pulse Code Modulation) to encode the data in a manner to minimize loss of quality.
 WAV or AIFF are both CD quality or “studio quality”, with CD being 16 bit and usually “studio quality” being 24 bit or higher.
 The general rule of thumb is if you record at 16 bit, render the files at 16 bit.
 If you record at 24 bit, render your mixes at 24 bit.
 Files can always be downsampled to a lower bit rate.
-For example 24 bit can easily be downsampled to 16, but once you are at 16, going back to 24 bit is pretty useless.
+For example 24 bit can easily be downsampled to 16 bit, but once you are at 16 bit, going back to 24 bit is pretty useless.

 Since WAV or AIFF files are Lossless, they can take up a LOT of S P A C E !

-Both WAV and AIFF can be encoded with timestamps, tempo information, and other types of information like markers.
-Pro Tools or Logic can create WAV or AIFFs.
+Both WAV and AIFF can be encoded with audio data like timestamps, tempo information, and other types of information like markers.
+DAWs like Pro Tools, Logic, or Studio One can create WAV or AIFFs.
 According to internet “sources” the difference is the byte order.
-With AIFF being optimized for motorola processor, and WAV files optimized for Intel based microprocessors, but really there is no difference in performance.
+With AIFF being optimized for a Motorola processor, and WAV files optimized for Intel based microprocessors, but really there is no difference in performance.
+So 192k or 96k might just be taking up a ton of space on your computer.
+Large album projects can easily get to 100gb or more even at 44.1k so ask yourself if a 430gb or larger file size going to be manageable for you.
+It might just be extra information clogging up the works when there are other ways to improve the sound than just using a very high sample rate.

 The exciting world of Pulse Code Modulation